Arbutus menziesii: Common names

 It is nicknamed the "refrigerator tree" because its bark contains water, and it stays cool in the summer.

 In Canada, it is simply referred to as arbutus.
 It is known in the United States as the madrona, madrone, madroño, madroña, or bearberry.
 The name strawberry tree (A. unedo) may also be found in relation to A. menziesii (though it has no relation to the strawberry fruit).
 According to the Sunset Western Garden Book, in the United States, the name "madrone" is more common south of the Siskiyou Mountains of southern Oregon and Northern California and the name "madrona" is more common north of the Siskiyous.
 The Concow tribe calls the tree dis-tā'-tsi (Konkow language) or kou-wät′-chu.
 Its species name was given it in honor of the Scottish naturalist Archibald Menzies, who noted it during George Vancouver's voyage of exploration.

 Distribution and habitat

 Madrones are native to the western coast of North America, from British Columbia (chiefly Vancouver Island and the Gulf Islands) to California.
 They are mainly found in Puget Sound, the Oregon Coast Range, and the California Coast Ranges, but are also scattered on the west slope of the Sierra Nevada and Cascade mountain ranges.

-They are rare south of Santa Barbara County, with isolated stands south to Palomar Mountain in California.
+Arbutus menziesii exists in a few relict stands in southern California, presumably survivors from the last glacial age.
+Here, populations are found on Santa Cruz Island, the San Gabriel Mountains, and south to the Santa Ana Mountains, the Agua Tibia Mountains and Palomar Mountain.
+The southernmost population is located on Roderick Mountain overlooking the canyon of the San Luis Rey River in San Diego County, where several hundred are found.
+George Bishop Sudworth reported a few shrubby individuals of Pacific madrone from the Santa Monica Mountains in Los Tuñas Canyon, but this population may not still survive.

 One author lists their southern range as extending as far as Baja California in Mexico, but others point out that there are no recorded specimens collected that far south, and the trees are absent from modern surveys of native trees there.
 However, other Arbutus species are endemic to the area.

-It fares well in dry and rocky sites, is tolerant of salt water, but fairly intolerant of shade.
+It grows in dry and rocky sites, is tolerant of salt water, but fairly intolerant of shade.